Ana de nadie

-Ana de nadie is a Colombian telenovela produced by RCN Televisión.
-It premiered on 1 March 2023.
+Ana de nadie (English title: Simply Ana) is a Colombian telenovela produced by RCN Televisión.
+It aired from 1 March 2023 to 25 July 2023.
 The series is an adaptation of the 1993 telenovela Señora Isabel, which most recent popular version was Si nos dejan.
 It stars Paola Turbay, Sebastián Carvajal, and Jorge Enrique Abello.

 Plot

 Ana Ocampo (Paola Turbay) is a 50-year-old woman who will have to face a divorce, after she discovers that her husband, Horacio (Jorge Enrique Abello), is unfaithful with a much younger woman, Adelaida Gómez (Laura Archbold).
 In the midst of her loneliness, Ana discovers that the end of her marriage will become a second chance for her as she enjoys her new life and becomes a stronger woman.
 She ends up meeting Joaquín Cortés (Sebastián Carvajal), who, after meeting Ana, assures her that she is the woman of his life.
 Meanwhile, Horacio realizes that ending his relationship with Ana was a mistake.